My Quiet Kitchen

 The Key to Using Jackfruit

 Jackfruit is low in calories, but burgers definitely aren't!
-So it helps to pair jackfruit with ingredients like beans and nuts or seeds to create a final dish that's more satisfying, flavorful, and rich in protein.
+So to create a vegan burger that's more satisfying, I find it's helpful to pair jackfruit with ingredients like beans and nuts or seeds.
+The beans also help with binding and add a healthy source of plant-based protein.

-Young (unripe) jackfruit is very versatile and adds a soft, tender meaty texture to everything from Vegan Tuna Salad (reader favorite!) to these amazing Seitan Buffalo Wings.
+Young (unripe) jackfruit is very versatile and adds a soft, tender meaty texture to everything from Vegan Tuna Salad (a reader favorite!) to these amazing Seitan Buffalo Wings.

 A lot of people are turned off by the acidic, brine flavor of canned jackfruit.
-In my experience, the key is to either use the jackfruit in a dish that benefits from that slightly acidic flavor, like a mock seafood recipe, or in something heavily spiced or flavorful that hides it, like BBQ Seitan Ribs.
+In my experience, the key is to use jackfruit in dishes that benefits from the slightly acidic flavor - such as mock seafood recipes like Vegan Ceviche and Vegan Crab Salad - or in something heavily spiced or flavorful that hides it, like BBQ Seitan Ribs.

 In this veggie burger recipe, the jackfruit adds another interesting texture to contrast the black beans, chunky walnuts, veggies, and bits of TVP.